IntelPython/bearysta/doc/RUNNER.md

   -h, --help            show this help message and exit --clean, -C           Delete environments before installing packages --use-existing-env, -E
-                        Use the current conda environment, install nothing but benchmarks --skip-package-listing
+                        Do not recreate environments, install nothing but benchmarks (this is not the same as using the "current" environment) --skip-package-listing
                         Skip 'pip freeze' and 'conda list' steps --benchmarks BENCHMARKS [BENCHMARKS ...], -b BENCHMARKS [BENCHMARKS ...]